Junkers Ju 87: Basic design (based on the B series)

 The engine was mounted on two main support frames that were supported by two tubular struts.
 The frame structure was triangulated and emanated from the fuselage.
 The main frames were bolted onto the engine's top quarter.
 In turn, the frames were attached to the firewall by universal joints.
 The firewall itself was constructed from asbestos mesh with dural sheets on both sides.
 All conduits passing through had to be arranged so that no harmful gases could penetrate the cockpit.

 The fuel system comprised two fuel tanks between the main (forward) and rear spars of the (inner) anhedral wing section of the port and starboard wings, each with 240 L capacity.
 The tanks also had a predetermined limit which, if passed, would warn the pilot via a red warning light in the cockpit.
 The fuel was injected via a pump from the tanks to the engine.
 Should this shut down, it could be pumped manually using a hand-pump on the fuel cock armature.
 The powerplant was cooled by a 10 L, ring-shaped aluminium water container situated between the propeller and engine.
 A further container of 20 L was positioned under the engine.

 The control surfaces operated in much the same way as other aircraft, with the exception of the innovative automatic pull-out system.
 Releasing the bomb initiated the pull-out, or automatic recovery and climb, upon the deflection of the dive brakes.
 The pilot could override the system by exerting significant force on the control column and taking manual control.

 The wing was the most unusual feature.
-It consisted of a single centre section and two outer sections installed using four universal joints.
+It consisted of a single centre section and two outer sections, each installed using four universal joints.
 The centre section had a large negative dihedral (anhedral) and the outer surfaces a positive dihedral.
 This created the inverted gull, or "cranked", wing pattern along the leading edge.
 The shape of the wing improved the pilot's ground visibility and also allowed a shorter undercarriage height.
 The centre section protruded by only 3 m on either side.

 The offensive armament was two 7.92 mm (.312 in) MG 17 machine guns fitted one in each wing outboard of undercarriage, operated by a mechanical pneumatics system from the pilot's control column.
 The rear gunner/radio operator operated one 7.92 mm (.312 in) MG 15 machine gun for defensive purposes.

 The engine and propeller had automatic controls, and an auto-trimmer made the aircraft tail-heavy as the pilot rolled over into his dive, lining up red lines at 60°, 75° or 80° on the cockpit side window with the horizon and aiming at the target with the sight of the fixed gun.
 The heavy bomb was swung down clear of the propeller on crutches prior to release.